pl453s/gnomint-icon-theme/README.md

 ## Additions

-- New icons: Fragments / Zoom / AnyDesk
+- New icons: Fragments / Zoom
-- New variants: Firefox Nightly / System File Manager
+- New variants: Firefox Nightly / System File Manager / Ubuntu Software
-- Symlinks to existing icons for the Gnome apps and other new apps
+- Symlinks: Gnome core apps, Gnome circle apps, other new apps...
-- Symlinks to fix new icon names (like with Flathub apps)
+- Symlinks: fix new icon names (new.application.identifier)

 *Differences full list in the 'DIFF' file*

 ## Cinnamon

-Gnomint is compatible with the brand-new Cinnamon Style and Folder Color Switcher functions!
+Gnomint is now compatible with the brand-new Cinnamon Style and Folder Color Switcher functions!

 It is highly recommended to use this icons pack with the "Mint-Y" graphic themes installed.